 #2 Test the impact of your absence

-Your goal is not to trip people up, but to test the impact of your absence.
-You should take confidence that the business or your department runs well in your absence and if not seek to build your leadership style and develop your people so that it does.
+Your goal is not to trip people up but to test the impact of your absence.
+You should take confidence that the business or your department runs well in your absence and, if not, seek to build your leadership style and develop your people so that it does.

 #3 Build the habit of prioritising & delegating tasks